topst-development/Documentation/TOPST-D3/Software/Sample_Application/UART.md

 ```

-The **tcflush()** function is called by a process to flush all input that has been received but not yet been read by a terminal, or all output written but not transmitted to the terminal.
+>The **tcflush()** function is called by a process to flush all input that has been received but not yet been read by a terminal, or all output written but not transmitted to the terminal.
 Flushed data are discarded and cannot be retrieved.

-**Parameters**
+>
+>**Parameters**

--   **fildes**: Indicates a file descriptor associated with a terminal device.
+>-   **fildes**: Indicates a file descriptor associated with a terminal device.

--   **where**: Indicates whether the system is to flush input or output, represented by one of the following symbols defined in the **termios.h** header file:
+>-   **where**: Indicates whether the system is to flush input or output, represented by one of the following symbols defined in the **termios.h** header file:

--   **TCIFLUSH**: Flushes input data that has been received by the system but not read by an application.
+>-   **TCIFLUSH**: Flushes input data that has been received by the system but not read by an application.

--   **TCOFLUSH**: Flushes output data that has been written by an application but not sent to the terminal.
+>-   **TCOFLUSH**: Flushes output data that has been written by an application but not sent to the terminal.

--   **TCIOFLUSH**: Flushes both input and output data.
+>-   **TCIOFLUSH**: Flushes both input and output data.
+>

-**Return Value**
+>**Return Value**
+>

-The **tcflush()** function returns 0 if successful and -1 if unsuccessful.
+>The **tcflush()** function returns 0 if successful and -1 if unsuccessful.
 If the **tcflush()** function is called from a background process with a file descriptor that refers to the controlling terminal for the process, a SIGTTOU signal may be generated.
 This causes the function call to be unsuccessful and the function returns -1 and sets **errno** to EINTR.
 If SIGTTOU is blocked, the function call proceeds normally.

 ```c